 NCEI’s Billion-Dollar Weather and Climate Disasters report is a standard reference for understanding the economic scope of climate change in the United States.
 This growing suite of disaster data, services, and products is used to examine past events and gauge future risk.

 Managing the fallout of extreme events has become particularly challenging in recent years.
-The U.S. has sustained 291 individual weather and climate disasters that caused at least $1 billion in damages since 1980 for a combined cost of more than $1.9 trillion over that time frame.
+The U.S. has sustained 323 individual weather and climate disasters that caused at least $1 billion in damages since 1980 for a combined cost of more than $2.2 trillion during that time frame.
 The National Hurricane Center, the reinsurance industry, and catastrophe modelers incorporate this information into their assessments to contextualize risk and loss potential for communities.